 Andrews is managed to conserve its native plants and animals.
 Invasive plant species are controlled through mechanical and chemical means.
 Some wildlife openings are planted with non-invasive agricultural species.

-The southeast and northeast corners of the property currently consist of a mix of longleaf pine and commercial stands of slash pine.
+The southeast and northeast corners of the area currently consist of a mix of longleaf pine and commercial stands of slash pine.
 These areas are being restored to the sandhill and upland mixed woodland habitat that historically flourished here.
 Slash pine is harvested, and then longleaf pine and wiregrass are planted.
-Regular burning will maintain this fire-adapted plant community.
-Otherwise, little habitat restoration is needed at Andrews.
+Regular burning maintains this fire-adapted plant community.
+Aside from these practices, little habitat restoration is needed at Andrews.

 The nonnative wild hog population is controlled through managed hunts.
 Wild hogs damage the forest floor by churning up the ground and uprooting plants.
 They also compete with native wildlife for nuts, roots, berries and insects.

 In addition to the management work described here, biologists with the Florida Fish and Wildlife Conservation Commission rely on a wide range of techniques to ensure that natural areas throughout the state stay healthy for wildlife and inviting to visitors.

 See the Andrew's Management Plan for more detailed information.